Independent CPA Audit. Reports You Can Trust.

 Client Challenge

 A first-time audit client in Ohio needed to submit audited financials to the state, but the process felt intimidating and confusing.
-They didn’t know what documents to gather, how the timeline worked or what the state expected.
+In addition, they didn’t know what documents to gather, how the timeline worked or what the state expected.

 How We Helped